codatio/codat-docs/docs/using-the-api/rate-limits.md

 Hard DoS-based limits are set to protect against bad actors and do not prevent sensible usage.
 Codat sets these limits at:

-- 1,000 requests per minute from any IP Address.
+- 10,000 requests per minute from any IP Address.

+We will use discretion to decide if a particular IP is causing undue interference to the operation of the API and will block traffic without warning for the offending IP.